-The school year is divided into two semesters of three grading periods of approximately six (6) weeks each.
-Report cards are mailed home at the end of each semester.
+The school year is divided into 3 trimesters of three grading periods of approximately twelve (12) weeks.
+Report cards are mailed home at the end of each trimester.
 Parents/guardians are advised to examine the cards carefully for the student's record of academic achievement, and confer with the teachers in order to better understand the grades issued.